A quick guide to botnets - what they are, how they work and the harm they can cause.

 How a botnet is created

-Once the bot program is installed on the device, it will try to contact the website or server where it can retrieve instructions from the botherder.
-This site or server is known as the command-and-control (C&C) server.
+Once the bot program is installed, it will usually try to contact a remote website or server where it can retrieve instructions.
+This site or server is known as the command-and-control or C&C server.

 What attackers can do

 Botnets can impact users both directly and indirectly.
 The most direct impact is that an infected machine is no longer under the legitimate user's control.
 Most people today store highly sensitive content (such as financial or legal details) on their personal devices; such information becomes vulnerable once the device is infected.

 If the device belongs to a company or government organization, losing control of it can put critical business functions or social services at risk.